 1) By hand:

 Once rested, begin to knead until the dough is smooth and velvety.
-If you do find it sticks a bit, use your bench scraper to help gather the wet bits; after a bit of work, it will stop being sticky.
+Use your bench scraper to help gather any stray bits of dough and keep things in one ball.
 The kneading will take about 10 – 15 minutes or so.
+Feel free to take a 5 minute break during the kneading; the dough, covered and allowed to rest as well, will be easier to keep kneading when the gluten has relaxed.
 Check if you can successfully do the windowpane test and knead for 5 minutes more if you can’t.
-Check again.
-Once it passes, it’s ready to rise.
+Check again; once it passes, it’s ready to bulk proof.

 2) By mixer: